Fock space associated with quadrabasic Hermite orthogonal polynomials: Poisson-type operators

-Therefore $\vec{\xi}_n\O\vec{\xi}_{\bar n}$ is an analytic vector for $p_{T\O \T}$.
-The linear span of such vectors is invariant under $p_{T\O \T}$ and is a dense subset of $\mc{D}^{\otimes n}$.
-Therefore by Nelson's analytic vector theorem \cite{Nelson59} (see also \cite{ReedSimon72}), $p_{T\O \T}$ is essentially self-adjoint on $\mc{D}^{\otimes n}$. \end{proof} Directly from Proposition \ref{seqqtgauge} we can state the following proposition. \begin{proposition} If $T$ and $\T$ are bounded operators on $\HH$, then $p_{\TG}$ is a bounded operator on the $\FQ$. \end{proposition}
+with a dense domain $\FQ$. \end{definition} In this part let us recall the properties of the gauge operator from \cite[Proposition 1.8]{Ejsmont1} (the proof is almost identical and it can be omitted). \begin{proposition} If $\TG$ is essentially self-adjoint on a dense domain $\mc{D}$, then $p_{\TG}$ is essentially self-adjoint on a dense domain $\FQ$. \end{proposition} Directly from Proposition \ref{seqqtgauge} we can state the following proposition. \begin{proposition} If $T$ and $\T$ are bounded operators on $\HH$, then $p_{\TG}$ is a bounded operator on the $\FQ$. \end{proposition}